 - 2018-19: Definition Study (phase B1), industrial studies by ADS and TAS supported ESA and the ARIEL Consortium, who continue to work on the payload module.

 - 2020: The mission proposed for adoption will be described in the 'Definition Study Report', normally referred to as the 'Red Book', to be issued in the summer 2020 timeframe.
-The Mission Adoption Review (MAR) is planned for the second quarter 2020, and the Mission Adoption by the SPC is planned for November 2020.
+The Mission Adoption Review (MAR) is underway in the second quarter 2020, and the Mission Adoption by the SPC is planned for November 2020.

-With a successful mission adoption on the schedule above the actual implementation of the mission would start in 2021, with launch by an Ariane 62 launcher planned for 2028, followed by a nominal 4 year mission, with a possible extension to 6 years.
+With a successful mission adoption on the schedule above the actual implementation of the mission would start in 2021, with launch by an Ariane 62 launcher planned for 2028, followed by a nominal 4 year inflight mission, with a possible extension to 6 years inflight.